0rvar/tauri-interval-invoke-segfaiult-repro/README.md

 # Tauri segfault on mac..

-...when calling invoke in a timeout in a window that is closed
+...when calling invoke in a setInterval context in a window that is closed

 ## Steps to reproduce